 Edit: As you advance to higher crown levels for specific lessons within the lesson tree, Duolingo stops offering the option to use a word bank.
 (At least on a PC using the Chrome browser.)

 How can you get this correct when there was no "tu" listed to use in this sentence.

 Well, if the Spanish word, tú, is not an option for you, then try using the word, la.
 There are a number of different solutions to this exercise.
 So if you can't use the default solution when you answer this exercise, then use a different word or a different combination of words that come close enough to meaning the same thing.
 Your solution has to come close enough to satisfy the exercise.

 Some of the problems require the keyboard input option.

 Tell me more.
 What makes you think that you can't solve the exercise successfully without using the keyboard to do so?
-Do you think that I would have any problem solving the exercise without a keyboard?
+Is this something that you think everybody else would have the same problem with (when solving the exercise without a keyboard)?